 What about 2N or 2(N+1)?

 If you ordered bagels with a 2N mindset, you would order 20 bagels from one bagel shop and 20 more from another shop.
 The 2N would stand for two times, or double, “N”, the number of bagels you would need.
-If one of the bagel
+If one of the bagel shop loses your order, you will still have enough.

 For data centers, having 2N redundancy means you have twice the amount of equipment needed with no single point of failure.
 When extended power outages occur, 2N systems will be maintained without losing power to subsequent systems.